Pupil Premium Funding & Strategy

 Funding has also been spent on an online maths programme called Hegarty Maths which enables an in-school and at-home digital platform to deliver Maths in a different but complementary way to the traditional classroom aproach.
 Parents can to support their child at home with maths through this platform and even improve their own maths!

-At Beaulieu we have chosen to invest in a longer school day in KS3.
-This means that our children are able to have 5 Maths and English lessons each week and 4 Science, Spanish and Humanities lessons per week too, without reducing Creative and Performing Arts and Sports lessons.
+At Beaulieu we have chosen to invest in a longer school day in KS3 and KS4.
+This means that our children are able to have 5 Maths and English lessons each week and 4 Science, Spanish and Humanities lessons per week too.
 Children from disadvantaged backgrounds can sometimes have barriers at home that make homework more difficult to complete and to a high standard.
 A longer school day means that our children spend more time in school, working with their subject specialist teachers to mitigate this possible disadvantage.
-2019/20 £38,113, 2020/21 £76,226

-At Beaulieu, the value of out of hours learning and attending extra-curricular classes is something that we are keenly aware of, especially for those children who do not come from backgrounds where such opportunities are being provided and funded by the family.
-In 2019/20 all PP students participated in at least one after school co-curricular activity per week for no charge.
-2019/2020 £8,960, 2020/21 £8,960
+At Beaulieu, the value of out of hours learning and attending co-curricular classes is something that we are keenly aware of, especially for those children who do not come from backgrounds where such opportunities are being provided and funded by the family.
+All PP students have access to our extensive co-curricular programme for wich there are no charges incurred.

 At Beaulieu we have invested in Lexia, a reading programme that helps teachers simultaneously address gaps in fundamental literacy skills while helping students build the higher-order skills they need to comprehend, analyse, evaluate, and compare increasingly complex literary and informational texts.
 Blending online student-driven explicit instruction with offline teacher-delivered lessons and activities, Lexia empowers secondary teachers, regardless of their background or expertise in reading, to deliver the exact instruction each student needs to become a proficient reader.
 Reading is so important at Beaulieu and the more proficient our children can be in their reading, the better they can access the wider curriculum.